- Part 1 – Do You Need to Hire At All?

 Do you have that time?

 Do you have the skills and experience to do this yourself?

 Hiring typically takes a minimum of 40-60 hours of time and effort to complete, often more.

-This is broken up between the upfront effort of crafting a really great job post, creating application forms and filtering criteria, advertising and sourcing the quality applicants you need and that’s before you’ve even started to review candidates.
-That’s where the hard work starts!
+This is broken up between the upfront effort of crafting a really great job post, creating application forms and filtering criteria, advertising and sourcing the quality applicants you need.
+That's all before you’ve even started to review candidates - and that’s when the hard work starts!

-This is the moment to ask yourself whether you want to focus on what you’re good at, running your business, and get some expert help from people that specialize in hiring to guarantee a good result for you in hiring this role.
+This is the moment to ask yourself whether you want to focus on running your business and get some expert help from people that specialize in hiring to guarantee a good result for you in hiring for this role.

 Typically there are three options, I often liken it to climbing a mountain.